mahlonsmith/nim-ladybug/USAGE.md

 ### Blobs

-Ladybug can store small chunks of opaque binary data.
+Ladybug can store chunks of opaque binary data.
 For these BLOB columns, using `toBlob` will return the raw sequence of bytes.

 ```nim
 var q = conn.query """